 '''

+C#

-synchronized public final void
+public void deactivate(string category)

-deactivate(String category)

 {

+lock(this)

+{

 size = 0;

 evictServants();

+}

 }

 '''

 Note that, with this implementation of evictServants, we only scan the tail section of the evictor queue for servants to evict.
 If we have longrunning operations, this allows the number of servants in the queue to remain above the evictor size if the servants in the tail section have a non-zero use count.
 This means that, even immediately after calling evictServants, the queue length can still exceed the evictor size.